modern-influence-of-ancient-warriors

 Selection and Induction

 From age seven to eighteen, boys were taken from their families and enrolled in state-sponsored training companies called agelai (herds).
 The master of these boys was the paidonomos, a man of immense authority who wielded a whip as his primary teaching tool.
-The goal of the agoge was not to create thoughtful citizens, but to produce soldiers capable of enduring pain, starvation, and extreme weather without complaint.
+The goal of the agoge was not to create thoughtful citizens but soldiers capable of enduring pain, starvation, and extreme weather without complaint.
+This early induction into hardship created a baseline of toughness that later years would refine.

 The Curriculum of Hardship

 This regimen forged a specific type of endurance.
-It was not the steady-state running of a modern marathon, but a harsh, interval-based survival.
+It was not the steady-state running of a modern marathon but a harsh, interval-based survival.
 The constant hunger, the exposure to the elements, and the ritualized violence (including the infamous diamastigosis, a public flogging contest) built a high pain tolerance and a deep reservoir of physical grit.
+Boys also engaged in running, wrestling, and mock combat with blunted weapons.
+They learned to swim across the Eurotas and to traverse the rugged terrain of Laconia at speed.
+Every activity was designed to push the body beyond normal limits.

 The Krypteia